Swimming Pool Accidents in Maryland | What You Need to Know

 • Failing to tell all guests that there is no safe diving area, or where the safe diving area is located

-• Failing to remove all portable ladders while the pool is not in use
+• Failing to remove all portable ladders when the pool is not in use

 If your accident was due to any of the above examples of negligence, you may be entitled to recover compensation.